collagenase clostridium histolyticum

 pain when you urinate, blood in the urine;

 a "popping" sound or sensation in your penis during an erection.

 Also call your doctor at once if you have:

 signs of infection such as fever, chills, redness or swelling;

 feeling like you might pass out (even while lying down).

 Common side effects may include:

-swelling, bruising, or bleeding where the medicine was injected;
+swelling, bruising, bleeding, pain, or tenderness where the medicine was injected;

 swollen glands in your elbow or underarm;